open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 enable the development of interoperable probability Sampler implementations.
-OpenTelemetry is gathering experience with Samplers based on this specification while the group considers how to add probability sampling support in the default SDKs, via the specified built-in Samplers.
+OpenTelemetry is gathering experience with Samplers based on this specification while the group considers how to add probability sampling support to the default SDK specification.

-## Definitions Used in this Document
+## Definitions used in this document

 ### Sampling